 Basically there are three kinds of frosting that are called “Buttercream”.

 You may never hear it called this – but I am categorizing it as “American” buttercream because it is the type that most bakers in the United States are familiar with.
-It is a no cook frosting that is made with confectioner’s sugar, butter (or margarine), white shortening, or a combination of shortening and butter.
+It is a no cook frosting that is made with confectioner’s sugar, butter (or margarine), white shortening, or a combination of shortening and butter. [pullquote]Although one baker may prefer one over the other, the truth is that each type of buttercream frosting has it’s own strengths and weaknesses.[/pullquote]

 It is typically very sweet, almost cloying, and holds it’s shape well for decorating.
 This is the type you will find on the Wilton site, as well as on most bakery cakes (except for maybe artisan bakeries).
 American buttercream develops a crust as it stands which keeps the decoration from being easily distorted during transport.